 Instructors of Lectio Divina sometimes suggest that the process should focus on affect and avoid cognitive processes such as reasoning and analysis; in effect they shortcut the second step, and maybe the first.
 This has the advantage of making it easier to enter a contemplative state while minimizing the interference of thoughts.
 This might be better for some participants, but we should recognize that it effectively eliminates Guigo’s second step and therefore is not the same process that he recommended.

 One should experiment with different approaches to determine which seems to be most helpful.
-In light of this, the following presents two different approaches to Lectio Divina – the first representing Guigo’s ladder more faithfully, in a 30 – 90 minute exercise, and the second representing an approach that replaces the analytical or cognitive aspect of the second stage.
+In light of this, the following presents two different approaches to Lectio Divina – the first representing Guigo’s ladder more faithfully, in a 30 – 90 minute exercise, and the second representing an approach that replaces the analytical or cognitive aspect of the second stage and reflects more contemporary practice.

 Option A: Lectio Divina Based on Guigo’s Ladder